rox-l/coursework_rs/README.md

-# RSA1
+# Coursework
-Repository of scripts for UTokyo Remote Sensing A1 Class
+Repository of scripts for various coursework projects.
+Used mainly for education purposes

 ## Contents
-- report1.py: script to pansharpen high-resolution satellite imagery using the Weighted Brovey Method
+* report1.py: script to pansharpen high-resolution satellite imagery using the Weighted Brovey Method